krolininha/lets-eat/README.md

 Before you start, please create a virual environment in the project folder and activate it (example iOS):
 ```
-# create virutal environment (env is the name you want
+# create virutal environment:
-# to give to your virtual environment:

 $ python3 -m venv env

 # activate virutal env
 $ source env/bin/activate
 ```
+You can also follow the instructions given in the [Flask docs](https://flask.palletsprojects.com/en/2.0.x/installation/?highlight=virtual)

 In order to install all nececsary libraries please:
 ```